HK47196/phpbb-oidc-provider/README.md

-This was created for internal usage and is a WIP, it is not ready to be used by others.
+This was created for a client, it is not ready to be used by others.

 ## Environment Variables